T145/black-mirror/README.md

 ## 🛡️ Privacy Protectors

+> Good causes that help secure your digital life.

 - Test your browser's tracking resilience with [CoverYourTracks](https://coveryourtracks.eff.org/)!
 - Support [LetsBlockIt](https://letsblock.it/) to consolidate and simplify uBlock filters!
 - Explore [PrivacyGuides](https://privacyguides.org/) and [Prism Break](https://prism-break.org/en/all/) to discover services that respect your privacy!